brianhigh/computing_bootcamp/R/R_data_types.md

 * The basic "higher order" data structures in R
 * The basics of R "data objects" and "classes"
 * How to inspect the properties of data objects
+* How to create categorical variables in R
 * How to convert data objects to other types

 ## Accessing Data